State of Auto Insurance in 2022

-Our base driver was a 30-year-old male who drove a 2015 Honda Civic EX, and quotes were drawn from all available ZIP codes in each state.
-Standard rates and rate changes were for a driver profiled as having average credit history and no prior traffic violations or history.
-For all other quotes such as a DUI or speeding ticket, variables were changed within the quote system to get the desired outcome.
+Our base driver was a 30-year-old man who drove a 2015 Honda Civic EX, and quotes were drawn from all available ZIP codes in each state.
+Standard rates and rate changes were for a driver with an average credit history and no prior traffic incidents.
+For all other quotes, such as those that included a DUI or speeding ticket, variables were changed to fit the sample profile.

 ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
-These rates were publicly sourced from insurer filings and should be used for comparative purposes only, as your quotes may be different.
+These rates were publicly sourced from insurer filings and should be used for comparative purposes only, as your quotes may differ.

 Full Coverage Policy

 |Coverage Type||Coverage limits|

 |Uninsured/underinsured motorist bodily injury||$50,000 per person/$100,000 per accident|